samratkar/samratkar.github.io/_posts/books/mysticism/2025-11-07-the-rules-of-love.md

 ---

-## Rule 38 :
+## Rule 38 : Dyingbefore death
+It is never too late to ask yourself,
+"Am I ready to change the life I am living?
+Am I ready to change within?"
-Even if a single day in oyur life
+Even if a single day in your life
-I the same as teh day before,
-it surely is apity.
+Is the same as the day before, it surely is a pity.
-At every moment and
+At every moment and with each new breath,
+One should be renewed and renewed again.
+There is only one way to be born into a new life
+To die before death.

+---

+## Rule 39 : Change and Sameness
+While the parts change
+The whole always remains the same.
+For every thief who departs this world,
+A new one is born.
+And every decent person who passes away is replaced by a new one.
+In this way
+Not only does nothing remain the same
+But also nothing ever really changes.

+---

+## Rule 40 :
+A life without love is of no account.
+Don't ask yourself what kind of love you should seek, Spiritual or material,
+Divine or mundane,
+Eastern or Western,
+Divisions only lead to more divisions.
+Love has no labels,
+No definitions.
+It is what it is is,
+Pure and Simple.

+Love is the water of life.
+And a lover is a soul of fire!
+The universe turns differently
+When fire loves water.

+---